genome/ptero-apis/workflow.md

 Errors:

 - HTTP 400 (Bad Request)
-    - The workflow XML cannot be validated against the schema.
+    - The workflow cannot be validated.
-    - The inputs JSON is not a usable hash.
+        - Needed inputs not specified.
+        - Invalid link.
     - The environment variables are not complete enough (e.g. no user or PWD)

-Errors discovered after initial submission should show up in later polling of workflow status as "error".
+Errors discovered after initial submission should show up in later polling of workflow status (`/v1/workflows/(id)/details`) as "error".

 ### GET /v1/workflows/(id)/report
 Fetches the data for a given workflow like `genome model build view` or